The Contemptible Citizen Kane

 In summary, we've stepped outside the Twilight Zone here, and we've proven, yes, we can objectively rate "art."
 Two lines on a solid color background is not art, for example.

-Kurt Vonnegut mocked "modern art" in his novel, Bluebeard, where he had an artist create such a painting, then explain the two strips of tape, one white, one orange, on a solid white background, represented an Arctic explorer and a charging polar bear.
+Kurt Vonnegut mocked "modern art" in his novel, Bluebeard, where he described an artist who created such a painting.
+Then painter then explained the two strips of tape, one white, one orange, on a solid white background, as representing an Arctic explorer and a charging polar bear.
 It wasn't understood until the artist explained, the strips represented the eternal and pure souls of their lives shining out from the anonymous background.
 With that, the lazy effort suddenly became a masterpiece, making people coo and gasp in awe...

 One general rule is, if just anyone can duplicate it relatively easily, it's not art.
 Another is, as soon as you see that even a single lie needs to be used to promote some BS, it is objectively bad.